PTEN syndrome

 The syndrome is caused by deletions or nonsense, missense and splicing variants in the PTEN gene (phosphatase and tensin homolog), a tumour suppressor gene located on the long arm of chromosome 10.
 PTEN negatively regulates the cytoplasmic receptor tyrosine kinase pathway, which is responsible for cell growth and survival, and also functions to repair errors in DNA.

-For information about testing, see Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome.
+The Cleveland Clinic offers a PTEN risk calculator that can help clarify the likelihood of a PTEN diagnosis.
+For more information about diagnosis please see Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome.

 Inheritance and genomic counselling